par12005/gttn-dr/docs/source/user/page_3.rst

 SSRs/cpSSRs
 ###########

-For microsatellite data, you will need to provide the name of the SSR Machine you used for your analysis, as well as the ploidy of the organism you are analyzing and an SSR spreadsheet containing all of the raw SSR data.
+For microsatellite data, you will need to provide the name of the Sequencing Instrument you used for your analysis, as well as the ploidy of the organism you are analyzing and an SSR spreadsheet containing all of the raw SSR data.

 Wood Anatomy
 ************